-This antibody has been validated by immunohistochemistry using a FFPE human tissue microarray comprised of different types of normal and cancerous tissues.
-Positive staining was observed in ovarian, breast, and cervical cancer tissues.
-No staining was observed on tonsil and spleen.
+This antibody has been validated by immunohistochemistry using FFPE human tissue microarray sections comprised of different types of normal and cancerous tissues.
+Positive staining was observed in tonsil, spleen ,and the cancers of breast and cervix tissues.
+No staining was seen in skeletal muscle and colon cancer tissues.
 A representative positive staining image is shown on Page 1.